magento/devdocs/guides/v2.1/ui_comp_guide/troubleshoot/ui_comp_troubleshoot_js.md

 {:.no_toc}

-TOC Placeholder {:toc}

 ## Overview

-This article describes how to define the what UI components are used on a particular page, their JavaScript components and what data they use.
+This article describes how to define what UI components are used on a particular page, their JavaScript components and what data they use.

 To define the UI components used on a page, you can use browser built-in developer tools, or install additionally a plugin, for example Knockout JS context debugger for Google Chrome.